Hamza Choudhury: Club career

+Leicester City

 Early career

 Choudhury began his career at the Leicester City Academy, joining the club at the age of 7 in 2005.
 At the age of 16, Choudhury was reportedly monitored by a number of top European clubs.

-Loan to Burton Albion
+Loans to Burton Albion

 Choudhury joined League One leaders Burton Albion on a one-month loan deal on 27 February 2016.
 He made his debut in the Football League later that same day, coming on as a 77th-minute substitute for Tom Naylor in a 0–0 draw with Walsall at the Pirelli Stadium.

-On 6 August 2016, Choudhury signed another loan deal with Burton Albion for the 2016–17 season.
+On 6 August, Choudhury signed another loan deal with Burton Albion for the 2016–17 season.
 On the same day, Choudhury featured in Burton Albion's first ever Championship game, claiming an assist in a 4–3 defeat against Nottingham Forest.